PG&E says its equipment may be linked to massive Dixie Fire

 About 800 fire personnel were assigned to battle the flames by Sunday night, "focusing on preserving life and property with point protection of structures and putting in containment lines where possible," the U.S. Forest Service said.

-A fire in the mountains of northeast Oregon grew to more than 18 square miles (48 square kilometers) by Sunday.
-The Elbow Creek Fire that started Thursday has prompted evacuations in several small, remote communities around the Grande Ronde River about 30 miles (50 kilometers) southeast of Walla Walla, Washington.
+A fire in the mountains of northeast Oregon grew to more than 18 square miles by Sunday.
+The Elbow Creek Fire that started Thursday has prompted evacuations in several small, remote communities around the Grande Ronde River about 30 miles southeast of Walla Walla, Washington.
 It was 10% contained.

 Natural features of the area act like a funnel for wind, feeding the flames and making them unpredictable, officials said.